rkimbers/GPT-SentimentTrader/README.md

 ## License

-The GPT-SentimentTrader application is licensed under the [MIT License](/LICENSE).
+The GPT-SentimentTrader application is licensed under the [GNU License](/LICENSE).

 ## Goals